secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 ```bash
 bash install-sgx.sh
 ```
-> Note : While running the scripts, say yes to all prompts.
+> Note : While running the scripts, respond "y" or "yes" to all prompts.
+> When prompted "Do you want to install in current directory? [yes/no]" respond with "yes".

 ## Install Docker & Docker Compose